 For athletes to become world-class in their sport, there needs to be an optimal balance between talent, commitment and devotion, and training.
 Indeed, exercise physiologists and nutritionists alike would agree that the physiological, structural and functional adaptation to (specific) training represents the key factor in the development of a gifted junior athlete toward an adult elite champion.
 However, in allowing the body to optimally adapt to a specific training regimen, proper nutrition is also essential.
 As such, this course is centered on training adaptation and how nutrition can support and enhance training adaptation.
-The course contains three cases in which it will be discussed how the body (with skeletal muscle as main tissue) adapts to different sports/training programs and how nutrition is more than just a performance fuel; i.e., how can nutrition be used to augment the adaptive response to exercise training, with a focus on protein nutrition.
+The course contains three cases in which it will be discussed how the body (with skeletal muscle as main tissue) adapts to different sports/training programs and how nutrition is more than just a performance fuel; i.e., how can nutrition.
 Thus, the course builds on the knowledge gained in course HMS4601.
 Topics that will be addressed in this course are muscle mass, structure and function, basic principles of training, nutrition to augment the adaptive training response, and nutrition during weight loss and injuries.
 Furthermore, different recovery strategies will be discussed and a practical experiment on cooling strategies will be performed.